 Under Scenario C, the TODs would be focused around rapid transit (light rail or BRT) stations.
 They would mostly be achieved through redevelopment and infill and would be focused in the Milwaukee area.
 However, additional compact, mixed-use development would also occur under this scenario.
-This development would primarily be through redevelopment and infill in, as well as development at the edges of, cities and villages outside of Milwaukee.
+This development would primarily be through redevelopment and infill in, as well as development at the edges of, cities and villages outside Milwaukee.
 The residential development in these areas would include more smaller lot single-family homes and townhomes, and less large lot single-family homes.
 There may also be a mix of housing types within walking distance of other uses such as businesses, schools, and parks.

 Similar to Scenario C, Scenario D emphasizes new development as compact TODs, but instead of being focused around rapid transit stations, the TODs would be focused around commuter rail stations.
 Commuter rail TODs located in the Milwaukee area would be similar in design to those under Scenario C, and would be achieved through redevelopment and infill.
-Unlike Scenario C, the commuter rail TODs in Scenario D would also occur in between larger urban areas in the Region, with those located outside the Milwaukee area also having a more compact, mixed-use, and pedestrian friendly design.
+Unlike Scenario C, the commuter rail TODs in Scenario D would also occur in between larger urban areas in the Region, with those located outside the Milwaukee area also having a more compact, mixed-use, and pedestrian-friendly design.
 Given the nature of commuter rail service, significant commuter parking would likely be adjacent to some stations.
-As in Scenario C, additional redevelopment and infill would occur in cities and villages in the Region, along with development at the edges of cities and villages.
+As in Scenario C, additional redevelopment and infill would occur in cities and villages throughout the Region, along with development at the edges of cities and villages.

-Scenario E would have the most compact development of the five sketch scenarios.
+Scenario E would have the most compact development of the five conceptual scenarios.
 This scenario represents a combination of elements from Scenarios C and D, with mixed-use TODs around both rapid transit and commuter rail stations in the Milwaukee area and around commuter rail stations located outside the Milwaukee area.
 As in Scenarios C and D, in addition to the TODs, there would also be some redevelopment and infill away from rail stations in existing cities and villages under this scenario.
 This redevelopment and infill development could support a range of housing types and a mix of neighborhood uses such as businesses, parks, and schools.
 Some development would also occur at the edges of these cities and villages.

-Healthy Community Concepts under the Sketch Scenarios
+Healthy Community Concepts Under the Conceptual Scenarios

 The "active transportation" component of future development, including bicycling and walking, also varied between the scenarios.
-Figure II-2 provides an overview of the bicycle facility concepts that were considered while comparing the scenarios.
-Figure II-3 provides an overview of the pedestrian concepts that were considered while comparing the scenarios.
+Figure 2.2 provides an overview of the bicycle facility concepts that were considered while comparing the scenarios.
+Figure 2.3 provides an overview of the pedestrian concepts that were considered while comparing the scenarios.

-As mentioned previously in the chapter, the trend in providing bicycle and pedestrian facilities has been greatly affected by Federal and State requirements that bicycle and pedestrian accommodations be provided in all new highway construction and reconstruction projects funded with State or Federal funds, unless demonstrated to be prohibitive.
+As mentioned previously in this chapter, the trend in providing bicycle and pedestrian facilities has been greatly affected by Federal and State requirements that bicycle and pedestrian accommodations be provided in all new highway construction and reconstruction projects funded with State or Federal funds, unless demonstrated to be prohibitive.
 The off-street network has also been expanding.
 In addition, ADA requirements need to be followed when designing and constructing pedestrian facilities to accommodate people with disabilities.
 All of this was assumed to continue through the year 2050 under all five scenarios.
+TODs would be focused around rapid transit stations under Scenario C, commuter rail stations under Scenario D, and both under Scenario E.